Frequently Asked Questions - Alumni

 Some publishers, such as ProQuest and Ebsco, offer packages of online journals specifically for alumni.
-These packages contain selected titles intended for a broad audience.
-The Library has obtained licences for this material and alumni may purchase access, unfortunately, the general nature of the journals included in these packages mean that there is little medical content.
+These contain selected titles intended for a broad audience.
+The Library has obtained licences for this material and alumni may purchase access, however the general nature of the journals included in these packages mean that there is little medical content.

 So, what can Faculty of Medicine alumni do?